oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 -   Variety of data sources: Databases, Object Store, REST API and Fusion Application

--   Load Data: Loading multiple tables in a schema from another data source.
-It integrates with Golden Gate data service for advanced replication.
-This completes the Data Load tool explored in earlier lab.
+-   **Load Data:** Load multiple tables in a schema from another data source.
+It also integrates optionally with Golden Gate data service for advanced replication.
+This complements the Data Load tool explored in the earlier lab.

--   Work flow: Combining various data flows in sequential or parallel execution flow.
+-   **Workflow:** Combine various data flows in the sequential or parallel execution flow.

--   Schedule: In built scheduler for periodic execution.
+-   **Schedule:** In-built scheduler for periodic execution.

 ## Task 4: How to debug

 **Note:** This is for advanced users.
 Skip if you don't have any errors and you want to straight go to the next lab.

-1. Go back to data flow canvas and click on the empty space in the canvas.
-On the top there is Code Simulation icon.
+1. Go back to the data flow canvas and click on the empty space in the canvas.
+On the top, there is a Code Simulation icon.
 Click on it.
 This will show you the code to be generated.

 ![Screenshot of data flow simulation](images/image54_transform_simul.png)

 2. Look at the generated SQL.
 Imagine writing this SQL without the graphical interface.
+It is complex.
+Isn't it?
-Still some advanced users might find this useful for debugging purposes.
+    Advanced users will find this useful for debugging purposes.

 ![data flow simulation SQL](images/image55_transform_simul_code.png)

-3. Now look at the **Data flow Status** on the right side.
+3. Next, look at the **Data flow Status** on the right side.
 If there are any errors, then you can click on the **Execution Job** in the **Data Flow Status** panel to debug.
 It will take you to the jobs screen where you can look at the executed steps, processed row